korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 A class can have one or many constructors, one of which can be a No Args constructor.
 So now we'll add another constructor, and this time we'll declare some parameters.
 Doing this will let us pass values to the constructor.
-We can then use these values, to assign data to our fields, instead of calling a bunch of setters.
+We can then use these values to assign data to our fields, instead of calling a bunch of setters.
 This time, it will have five parameters, one for each of the fields on the Account class.